7.4: Proposals

 In the same way, if you are not enthusiastic about the product or service, why should the potential client get excited?
 How does your solution stand out in the marketplace?
 Why should they consider you?
 Why should they continue reading?
 Passion and enthusiasm are not only communicated through exclamation points.
 Demonstrating your thorough understanding communicates dedication and interest.

 Each assertion requires proof.
-It is not enough to make baseless claims about your product or service; you have to show why the claims you make are true, relevant, and support your central assertion that your product or service is right for this client.
+It is not enough to make baseless claims about your product or service; you have to show why the claims you make are true, and relevant, and support your central assertion that your product or service is right for this client.
 Make sure you cite sources and indicate “according to” when you support your points.
 Be detailed and specific (Business Communication for Success, 2015, 9.3).

 Return to the Proposal Topics menu